Mohit-Gajjar/Mohit-Gajjar/README.md

 ## 🚀 About Me
 I'm a full Stack Developer and Tech enthusiast.
 Love to work on new technologies.
-Currently learning ML/AI.
+Currently learning Blockchain-Technology.
 Working on projects for Personal Brand.

 ## 🛠 Skills